 We left the fishermen alone and drifted farther offshore.
 As Iliza was steered toward the interior of the lake, the sunset stole the show.
 During sunset, turquoise water turns indigo and the sky glows.
 Watching the sun dropping behind the rolling hills, on the other side of the lake, is a spectacle you would want to witness one day.

-It was getting late and the rooftop area was getting chilly.
-We climbed down the stairs and sat in the dining room which also doubles as the fourth bedroom.
+It was getting late.
+The rooftop area was getting chilly.
+We climbed down the stairs and sat in the dining room, which also doubles as the fourth bedroom.
 We had dinner composed of fresh fish from the lake and organic supplies from the neighboring farms.
 Yes, there are bedrooms and a dining room inside Iliza Houseboat.
 Obviously, there is a kitchen and a bathroom too.
 Iliza is a house.
 A pretty lavish one.